Greek chorus

-A Greek chorus (χορός) in the context of ancient Greek tragedy, comedy, and satyr plays, is a homogeneous group of performers, who comment with a collective voice on the action of the scene they appear in, or provide necessary insight into action which has taken place offstage.
+A Greek chorus (χορός) in the context of ancient Greek tragedy, comedy, and satyr plays, is a homogeneous group of performers who comment with a collective voice on the action of the scene in which they appear, or provide necessary insight into action which has taken place offstage.
 Historically, the chorus consisted of between 12 and 50 players, who variously danced, sang or spoke their lines in unison, and sometimes wore masks.
 The players used masks to change their emotions while they were performing.

 History

 A common theory for the origin of the Greek chorus stems from the ancient Greek poet Arion's invention of the tragedy, the stationary chorus, and satyrs' verses.
-In Aristotle's Poetics, he writes that "[Tragedy's] beginnings, certainly, were in improvisation [autoschediastikês], as were also those for comedy, tragedy originating in impromptus by the leaders of dithyrambic choruses, and comedy in those of the leaders of the phallic performances which still remain customary in many cities."
+In Aristotle's Poetics, he writes that "[Tragedy] came into being from an improvisatory origin (that is, both tragedy and comedy: the former from the leaders of dithyramb, the other from the leaders of the phallic songs which remain even now a custom in many cities), it was gradually enhanced as poets developed the potential they saw in it."

 The role of the chorus fluctuated.
 For example, Aeschylus foregrounded the dialogue by increasing the number of actors and reducing the role of the chorus in his works.
 They also played a role in the Athenian polis, with members of a chorus forming life-long bonds as they performed this civic duty.

 It is thought that choruses had their start in Dionysian dithyrambs, hymns and dances in honor Dionysus, and then other characters began to be incorporated.
 Satyr-plays were then added to the beginning of performances to make certain that Dionysus continued to be honored.

 The Greek playwrights of the 5th century paid homage to the chorus' musical and choreographic origins.
 They did so by incorporating dance and sung odes into their work.
 For example, Aeschylus and Euripides either composed accompaniments to their own tragedies or had accompaniments commissioned, and Sophocles accompanied at least one of his plays on the cithara, an ancient lyre-like instrument.